 Alma Mater Michigan '95

-387 career victories.
-Ten consecutive 30-win seasons.
-Thirty players who have earned a total of 47 all-conference honors.
-Sixteen NCAA Regional appearances as either a head coach, assistant coach or player.
-By any measure, Kelly Kovach Schoenly is a winner.
-And through six seasons leading Ohio State, she has the Buckeyes positioned to write the next chapter in its storied history.
+491 career victories.
+Twelve consecutive 30-win seasons.
+Thirty nine players who have earned a total of 60 all-conference honors.
+Eighteen NCAA Regional appearances as either a head coach, assistant coach or player.
+By any measure, Kelly Kovach Schoenly is a winner and through 10 seasons leading Ohio State, she has the Buckeyes positioned to write the next chapter in its storied history.

-In her first six seasons in Columbus, Schoenly’s teams have won 199 games, including 13 over teams ranked in the Top 25.
-Sixteen of her players have earned All-Big Ten or NFCA All-Midwest Region honors.
+In her 10 seasons in Columbus, Schoenly’s teams have won 303 games, including 22 over teams ranked in the Top 25.
+Twenty eight of her players have earned All-Big Ten or NFCA All-Midwest Region honors.
 And just as important, the Buckeyes are excelling in the classroom.
-In 2014, five players garnered Big Ten Distinguished Scholar recognition, the most of any softball program in the conference.
+In 2021, 13 players garnered Academic All-Big Ten recognition, which accounted for 87 percent of those who were eligible.

 In 2018, the Buckeyes tallied 36 wins, the most in a season since 2010 and during Schoenly’s tenure.
 She had five Buckeyes earn All-Big Ten honors and four receive NFCA All-Region recognition.
 For the third consecutive season, Ohio State secured an at-large berth to the NCAA Tournament and fought its way to the Gainesville Regional final.
 Against Top 75 teams, the Scarlet and Gray won 16 games while notching 22 victories against Top 100 foes.